ycm-core/YouCompleteMe/README.md

 this command may take a while and during this time the Vim GUI _will_ be blocked.

-After the errors are displayed by Syntastic, it will display a short diagnostic message when you move your cursor to the line with the error.
+YCM will display a short diagnostic message when you move your cursor to the line with the error.
 You can get a detailed diagnostic message with the `<leader>d` key mapping (can be changed in the options) YCM provides when your cursor is on the line with the diagnostic.

 You can also see the full diagnostic message for all the diagnostics in the current file in Vim's `locationlist`, which can be opened with the `:lopen` and